MinishLab/semhash/README.md

 The following examples show the various ways you can use SemHash to deduplicate datasets, find outliers, and find representative samples.
 These examples assume you have the `datasets` library installed, which you can install with `pip install datasets`.

 <details>
-<summary>  Deduplicate and find outliers/representative samples on a single dataset </summary>
+<summary>  Deduplicate, filter outliers, and find representative samples on a single dataset </summary>
 <br>

-The following code snippet shows how to deduplicate a single dataset and find outliers/representative samples using SemHash (in this example, the train split of the [AG News dataset](https://huggingface.co/datasets/fancyzhx/ag_news)):
+The following code snippet shows how to deduplicate a single dataset, filter outliers, and find representative samples using SemHash (in this example, the train split of the [AG News dataset](https://huggingface.co/datasets/fancyzhx/ag_news)):

 ```python
 from datasets import load_dataset